Hadjimamas/Testing_Project/README.md

 'x-rapidapi-host': "api-football-v1.p.rapidapi.com"
 final String baseUrl = 'https://api-football-v1.p.rapidapi.com/v3/'
 ```
+- [ ] Simplify side_nav_bar
+1. Divider that separates leagues
+2. ListTile - Different for each category
 - [ ] Mark favourite team
 - [x] Get live Matches for all the coverage leagues in one screen.
 The apiLink will be "fixtures?live=318-319-320-321-852";